RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 This plugin uses the Steam Online Subsystem for multiplayer functionality, and works with UE4.27-UE5+.

-**Note:** This plugin is offered in two version: **Steam Sockets** which is the modern and preffered option, and the legacy **Steam Net Driver**.
-Use the Steam Sockets version unless you have a reason to use old legacy networking implementation.
+**Note:** This plugin is offered in two version: **Steam Sockets** which is the modern and preffered option, and the legacy **Steam Net Driver** option.
+Use the Steam Sockets version unless you have a reason to use the old legacy option.

 ## Setup